Tgsps/coffee/PREMIUM_DESIGN_GUIDE.md

 # Premium Coffee Website Design Guide

 ## Overview
-This is a premium one-page website design inspired by Onyx Coffee Lab's refined aesthetic.
+This is a premium one-page website design inspired by 21coffee Coffee Lab's refined aesthetic.
 The design emphasizes dark tones, high contrast, and sophisticated typography with subtle motion effects.

 ---